The Darlington Arena: History

 Prior to moving to the ground in 2003, Darlington F.C. had been playing at Feethams, located near to the town centre.
 The current stadium was built on a greenfield site next to Darlington's A66 bypass.
 Upon completion the arena was originally called the Reynolds Arena, after the club's then owner, George Reynolds.
-After Reynolds' bankruptcy and arrest on charges of money laundering, the name was changed to the New Stadium in April 2004.
+However, Reynolds was declared bankrupt soon afterwards and arrested on charges of money laundering.
+As a result of this, the stadium's name was changed to the New Stadium in April 2004.

 The Arena consists of four equally sided stands.
 The West Stand, located behind the goal, was generally the more vocal of the two sides used by home supporters.

 A crowd of 11,600 watched the first game in the new stadium for a 2–0 defeat to Kidderminster Harriers.
 Since then, the ground averaged a gate of around 1,500 to 2,000 supporters, although certain fixtures such as the derby match defeat against local rivals Hartlepool United in March 2007 (9,987 spectators), pulled in a significantly larger turnout.

 The club has sold the naming rights for the stadium to various sponsors: Williamson Motors, 96.6 TFM, Balfour Webnet, and in 2009 The Northern Echo; since Darlington Mowden Park RFC have used the arena, it has been named The Northern Echo Arena, rather than the previous name The Northern Echo Darlington Arena.

 It was the largest Conference National venue with a capacity of 25,000.
-Attendances for football matches were restricted to 10,000 by local planning regulations, because of poor access roads around the stadium, although the club was allowed to apply for an exception for special occasions.
+Attendances for football matches were restricted to 10,000 by local planning regulations, because of poor access roads around the stadium, although the club was allowed to apply for an exception for special occasions – namely cup ties against bigger clubs.

 It was announced in May 2012 that Darlington would no longer play at the Darlington Arena.
 The club initially agreed a ground share deal with Shildon A.F.C., before deciding to share with Bishop Auckland F.C. instead.

 Following the announcement that the football club would no longer play at the arena, it was reported that the arena may be closed down and be replaced by a housing estate.
 However, in December 2012, Darlington Mowden Park R.F.C. bought the arena for £2 million, as well as 17 acres of adjoining land, with the intention of developing a multi-sports facility; the club owner stated that he hoped that playing at the arena would improve Mowden Park's performances.
 This would be proved to be true, as they were promoted to National League 1, the third tier of English rugby union, beginning in the 2014–15 season.

 The club played their first game at the arena on 2 February 2013, in front of a crowd of over 1,000 spectators, defeating Bromsgrove 62–7 in a National League 2 North league game.
 Regular attendances would bring in around 700–1,300 spectators.